 Wait!
 It’s not working.
 I need alternative therapies.
 Meditation.
 Yoga.
 Check.

 I kept handing my fate and eating disorder recovery over to others hoping it would move the needle.
 They would help me get unstuck.
 However, the more appointments I made, the more dependent I was on therapy and the more permanent RECOVERY (vs recovered) became.

-I was guessing my way through recovery.
-And it felt like those around me were too.
+I guessed my way through, and those around me did too.
 At no point in seven years, did my team collaborate to come up with a multi-faceted game plan for me.
-No one asked for my input in creating a roadmap either.
+Moreover, no one asked for my input in creating a roadmap.

 3 Keys to Moving to “Recovered”

 1) If you’re getting comfortable with your treatment, it’s not working.

 I’d go to appointment after appointment, seeking something magical.
-And the only magic that came was a false sense of security.
+But the only magic that came was a false sense of security.
 I felt comfortable.
 This is what I am supposed to be doing, I’d tell myself.

-Occasionally, I’d feel good leaving an appointment, like I’d uncovered some major truth about the eating disorder… only to be totally immersed in behaviors hours later.
+Occasionally, I’d feel good leaving an appointment and I’d uncovered some major truth about the eating disorder.
+However, hours later, I’d find myself totally immersed in behaviors and the eating disorder lies.

 2) Freedom isn’t something you stumble upon.
-It requires a real recovery action plan.
+It requires a real eating disorder recovery action plan.

 If you are in therapy, working with a coach, dietician or any other professional, DEMAND a plan.
 What are you working towards; how will you get there?

 Together, CREATE a plan and a map to get to where you want to go.
 Without one, freedom is just an idea.

 3) The only way to shape your destiny is to be involved in the plan.